Braintree-by-Vox/Lightspeed-Support/GettingStarted/Questionaire.md

 >It is not compulsory to use locations to manage stock in Business Central.
 If your business is simple, and stock is stored in a single site, you may choose to omit locations from your configuration.

-**"Do you want to use Advanced Warehousing?"** Activates the setups for advanced warehousing, which includes
+**Do you want to use Advanced Warehousing"** Activates the setups for advanced warehousing, which includes
 - Pick processes
 - Put-away processes
 - Bin management
 - Directed put-away and pick
 - Cross-docking
 - Warehouse zoning

->Consideration: Only enable if you need complex warehouse workflows.
+>Consideration: Only enable Warehousing if you use complex warehouse processes.

 **Over-receiving Threshold** This setting allows you to over-receive goods.
 For example, if you order a quantity of 500 units of a product, and you have an over-delivery percent of 10, you will be allowed to receive up to 550 units on the order, without modifying the order quantity.